-- 1. This sequence is used when it is required that pumps 1 and 2 alternate among themselves and pump 3 must always be called last. - 2.
-For Triplex applications Parameter P.17 must be used to select either First On Last Off or First On First Off. - 3.
+- 1. This sequence is used when it is required that pumps 1 and 2 alternate among themselves and pump 3 must always be called last. - For Triplex applications Parameter P.17 must be used to select either First On Last Off or First On First Off. - 3.
 Discrete Inputs programmed as Pump 1-3 Disable inputs may be used to disable pumps. - 4.
 Discrete Inputs programmed as Sequence Inputs 1-2 may be used to set the lead pump. - 5.
 Parameter P.39 may be used to set the lead pump.
 Setting Parameter P.39 on 3 has no effect. - 6.
 If either Pump 1 or 2 is disabled, then Pump 3 will be called to take its place. - 7.
 A Discrete Input programmed for External Alternation (Function 5) may be used to force alternation.
 When this feature is used, Automatic Alternation would normally be disabled by setting Parameter P.18 to Disabled. - 8.
-If connected to a SCADA system, alternation of Pumps 1 and 2 may be initiated by momentarily setting Coil 136, or by forcing the lead pump position by writing to Register 40022 (Same as Parameter P.39).
+If connected to a SCADA system, alternation of Pumps 1 and 2 may be initiated by momentarily setting Coil 136, or by forcing the lead pump position by writing to Register 40022 (Same as Parameter P.39). - 9.
+Parameter P.51 may be used to select and setup Time Based Alternation.